SOUTHERN CALIFORNIA DOG OBEDIENCE COUNCIL, INC.

 SECTION I – MEMBERSHIP

-A. Effective in 2005, the annual dues shall be $50.00 per membership which shall include 3 copies of the Council Directory and 5 copies of all issues of Council Bylaws and Standing Rules.
+A. Effective in 2019, the annual dues shall be $50.00 per membership which shall include 3 copies of the Council Directory.
+The Council Bylaws and Standing Rules stand as published on the website.
 Prorating shall apply as in Article IV, Section 1.

-D. A directory information sheet shall be mailed to each membership along with the dues notice for the ensuing year.
+C. A directory information sheet shall be sent to each membership along with the dues notice for the ensuing year.
 The information shall be compiled into a Council Directory published no later than March of each year.

 SECTION II – COUNCIL MEETINGS

-A. No individual will offer for sale at Council Meetings or events anything relating to fundraising in connection with individual clubs, charities or commercial enterprises.
+A. No individual will offer for sale at Council Meetings or events anything relating to fundraising in connection with non-member clubs, charities or commercial enterprises.

-C. Members who have not been sworn within 3 months of their club’s letter stating a change in members shall present a new letter before being sworn.
+B. Members who have not been sworn in within 3 months of their club’s letter stating a change in members shall present a new letter before being sworn.

-D. Guests of members may attend Council meetings and may be introduced, but shall take no part in any debate or discussion in progress on the Council floor.
-The president may invite a guest do address the Council, but shall restrict such invitations to guests whose technical knowledge would assist the members in their deliberations, or to a guest who has been invited as a speaker, or to conduct a Council ceremony.
+C. Guests of members may attend Council meetings and may be introduced, but shall take no part in any debate or discussion in progress on the Council floor.
+The President may invite a guest to address the Council but shall restrict such invitations to guests whose technical knowledge would assist the members in their deliberations, or to a guest who has been invited as a speaker or to conduct a Council ceremony.

-F. All board business for the General Meetings and the Raffle must be completed before adjournment.
+E. All Board business for the General Meetings and the Raffle must be completed before adjournment.

-H. The starting time of Council meetings shall be published in the announcement for the meeting.
+G. The starting time of Council meetings shall be published in the announcement for the meetings.

 B. Members shall have the right to use said titles on all correspondence or stationery during their term of office.

-a. shall have been a member of the organization he or she is to represent for at least one year prior to being introduced to the Council;
+a.
+Shall have been a member of the organization he/she is to represent for at least one year prior to being introduced to the Council;

-b. shall be selected by his or her organization by a method prescribed by that organization;
+b.
+Shall be selected by his/her organization by a method prescribed by that organization;

-f. shall be recognized by the chairperson in Council meetings with the same privileges as apply to members, except that said delegate shall have no vote on Council matters and shall not be eligible for election to the Council Board of Directors, unless said delegate is also concurrently serving as a member of the Council for a represented club.
+f.
+Shall be recognized by the chairperson in Council meetings with the same privileges as apply to members, except that said delegate shall have no vote on Council matters and shall not be eligible for election to the Council BOD, unless said delegate is also concurrently serving as a member of the Council for a represented club.